 During the year a wide range of themes are covered with a spiritual, moral, social, cultural or citizenship focus.
 Children are also given many experiences in school, which extend their understanding and development in these areas.
 Many of these experiences are developed through our Assembly Themes.

-Pupils are taught to have respect for the environment through various opportunities linked to our Eco and Forest Schools work.
+Pupils are taught to have respect for the environment through it being one of our core curriculum drivers and through the various opportunities linked to our Forest Schools work.